sympower/dt-data-load-tool/docs/website/docs/general-usage/dataset-access/sql-client.md

 - The SQL database you are actually querying is an in-memory database, so if you do any kind of mutating queries, these will not be persisted to your folder or bucket.
 - You must have loaded your data as `JSONL` or `Parquet` files for this SQL client to work.
 For optimal performance, you should use `Parquet` files, as `DuckDB` is able to only read the bytes needed to execute your query from a folder or bucket in this case.
 - Keep in mind that if you do any filtering, sorting, or full table loading with the SQL client, the in-memory `DuckDB` instance will have to download and query a lot of data from your bucket or folder if you have a large table.
-- If you are accessing data on a bucket, `dlt` will temporarily store your credentials in `DuckDB` to let it connect to the bucket.
+- If you are accessing data on a bucket, `data_load_tool` will temporarily store your credentials in `DuckDB` to let it connect to the bucket.
 - Some combinations of buckets and table formats may not be fully supported at this time.